judith-tonhauser/CommitmentBankPlus/README.txt

 README

+This GitHub repository contains two sets of experiments.

+The first set of experiments is the experiment reported in the paper "I don't know if projection is categorical.
+Did Mandelkern et al. 2020 discover that it is?".
+The relevant files for that experiment are the following:
+- /experiments/main/13_explicitIgnorance: This contains the experiment code.
+The experiment itself can be run by loading experiment.html.
+- /results/main/13_explicitIgnorance: This folder contains the raw data and the clean data (under /data), the R scripts used to analyze the data (under /rscripts), the generated graphs (under /graphs), and the models (under /models).
+- /writing/naturalness-paper: This is where the TEX code of the paper is located (as well as files to compile the paper)

-This GitHub repository contains the experiments designed i) to compare projection across different entailment-canceling operators, and ii) to compare different diagnostics for not-at-issueness, and iii) to investigate the Gradient Projection Principle (Tonhauser, Beaver, Degen 2018, Journal of Semantics) across different embeddings and with different diagnostics for not-at-issueness.
+The second set of experiments were the experiments designed i) to compare projection across different entailment-canceling operators, and ii) to compare different diagnostics for not-at-issueness, and iii) to investigate the Gradient Projection Principle (Tonhauser, Beaver, Degen 2018, Journal of Semantics) across different embeddings and with different diagnostics for not-at-issueness.

 The 12 experiments used the stimuli from Tonhauser & Degen (under re-review) and Degen & Tonhauser (accepted, Open Mind): 20 clause-embedding predicates, 20 complement clauses, 2 blocks in random order (projection, not-at-issueness).